 - Permission for retail leverage up to 1:1000 (subject to instrument and equity).

-- Eligibility for promotions like the $30 no deposit bonus that ESMA and FCA prohibit.
+- Eligibility for promotions like the current country-specific bonus that ESMA and FCA prohibit.

 What it doesn’t give you